 So you have finally taken the plunge and are either starting a franchise from scratch or have bought an existing branch.
-You should have a good idea of what it takes to efficiently run a franchise small business, from the day-to-day operations to the administration tasks.
+If you are thinking about running a franchise as a small business, you should have a good idea of what it takes to run it, from the day-to-day operations to the administration tasks.
 You should have also decided how involved you will be in the daily running of the business.

 Whether you have previous experience in running a business or not, there are still things you will need to consider to effectively run your franchise.
 Here are some tips to help you succeed in your franchise small business venture.

 Staff management is one of the key parts of running a business.
 When it comes to owning a business or running it, there is a difference.
 If you are running a business, you will be actively involved in the daily activities, whereas if you are just an owner, you will likely have managers taking care of the daily operations.
 If you are just going to overlook the business, and be an owner, then you will need to hire and appoint staff for the appropriate roles.

 You will need to manage your staff well, even if you are not always present daily you will still need to build relationships with your staff.
 By having strong relationships with your staff, you can build a sense of loyalty which can help you retain good quality talent.
 There are also many ways in which you can motivate your staff, from early finishes to rewarding them for success.
 Look after your staff and they will look after your clients.